koii-network/docs/develop/write-a-koii-task/task-development-kit-tdk/using-the-task-namespace/filesystem-access.md

 In the provided examples, the `fs` method is employed to call various `fsPromise` methods such as `mkdir`, `copyFile`, and `writeFile`.
 Each method receives parameters that specify the relevant paths and options needed for the corresponding operations.
 This abstraction streamlines and consolidates file system interactions within the Koii task, enhancing the convenience and simplicity of managing file-related tasks.

 Additionally, the `fsStaking` method, `fsWriteStream` method, and `fsReadStream` method are implemented to facilitate file system interactions within the Koii task.
 These methods enable operations like staking tokens, creating write streams, and reading streams from the file system.
 This approach ensures efficient management of file-related tasks, catering to the specific requirements of each operation.
-As a result, developers benefit from a cohesive and coherent approach to handle file system tasks while developing Koii tasks, promoting effective and streamlined development processes.
+As a result, developers benefit from a cohesive and coherent approach to handling file system tasks while developing Koii tasks, promoting effective and streamlined development processes.